lingui/js-lingui/docs/guides/testing.rst

 You could define a custom renderer to re-use this TestingProvider, see `react testing library - Custom Render`_

 .. _`react testing library - Custom Render`: https://testing-library.com/docs/react-testing-library/setup#custom-render

+Currently, there is no way to run unit tests using ts-jest because of @lingui/macro as we don't have a mock for it, nor a transformer.
+If you want to use lingui with ts-jest, please submit a PR.